serhii-londar/open-source-mac-os-apps/README.md

 - [Shifty](https://github.com/thompsonate/Shifty) - A macOS menu bar app that gives you more control over Night Shift. ![SwiftIcon]
 - [Crypter](https://github.com/HR/Crypter) - Crypter is an innovative, convenient and secure cross-platform crypto app that simplifies secure password generation and management by requiring you to only remember one bit, the MasterPass. ![JavascriptIcon]
 - [Slow Quit Apps](https://github.com/dteoh/SlowQuitApps) - An OS X app that adds a global delay of 1 second to the Cmd-Q shortcut. ![ObjectiveCIcon]
-- [Balance Open](https://github.com/balancemymoney/balance-open) - An app for all the world’s currencies. ![SwiftIcon]
 - [Sloth](https://github.com/sveinbjornt/Sloth) - Sloth is an OS X application that displays a list of all open files and sockets in use by all running applications on your system. ![ObjectiveCIcon]
 - [DatWeatherDoe](https://github.com/inderdhir/DatWeatherDoe) - Simple menu bar weather app for macOS written in Swift. ![SwiftIcon]
-- [mirror-displays](https://github.com/fcanas/mirror-displays) - A Mac app and command-line tool for fiddling with display mirroring: on/off/toggle. ![ObjectiveCIcon]
-- [Appear](https://github.com/airbnb/appear) - Appear your terminal programs in your gui! ![RubyIcon]
 - [iOScanX](https://github.com/alessiomaffeis/iOScanX) - iOScanX (iOS Application Scanner for OS X) is a Cocoa application for semi-automated iOS app analysis and evaluation. ![ObjectiveCIcon] ![CIcon]
 - [Menubar Brightness](https://github.com/lucasbento/menubar-brightness) - MacOS app to change the screen brightness on the menubar. ![JavascriptIcon]
 - [Apple Juice](https://github.com/raphaelhanneken/apple-juice) - An advanced battery gauge for macOS. ![SwiftIcon]
-- [CaptuocrToy](https://github.com/gragrance/CaptuocrToy) - A tool to capture screenshot and recognize text by online ocr apis. ![SwiftIcon]
 - [Telephone](https://github.com/eofster/Telephone) - SIP softphone for Mac. ![SwiftIcon] ![ObjectiveCIcon]
 - [ECheck](https://github.com/josejuanqm/ECheck) - Small tool to validate epub files for macOS. ![SwiftIcon]
 - [UrBackup](https://github.com/uroni/urbackup_backend) - UrBackup - Client/Server Open Source Network Backup for Windows, MacOS and Linux. ![CIcon] ![CppIcon]